isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1391.md

 ---
-title: Artemis-100 searches for 1 year
+title: Artemis is the simple, cost-effective one-stop automation of a complex regulatory requirement on Know-Your-Customer (KYC)/Anti-Money Laundering (AML)/Counter-Terrorism Financing (CTF).
+Artemis is built specifically to address the ever-changing AML/CTF requirements prescribed by regulators in Singapore and elsewhere.
+Intended for both Financial and non-Financial sectors, it helps regulated businesses to better comply with regulatory requirements on KYC, risk assessment, record keeping, screening and on-going due diligence obligations.
 permalink: /productivity-solutions-grant/solutionrepo/solution1391
 ---

 ### Description

-Artemis is the simple, cost-effective one-stop automation of a complex regulatory requirement on Know-Your-Customer (KYC)/Anti-Money Laundering (AML)/Counter-Terrorism Financing (CTF).
-Artemis is built specifically to address the ever-changing AML/CTF requirements prescribed by regulators in Singapore and elsewhere.
-Intended for both Financial and non-Financial sectors, it helps regulated businesses to better comply with regulatory requirements on KYC, risk assessment, record keeping, screening and on-going due diligence obligations.
+201407340G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Cynopsis_20200580_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria